Push The Boat Out 2024

 Graphic with wave forms and text, reads Push the Boat Out, words in motion

-There’s a great line-up of poets, workshops, online & in-person + some events broadcast for free on EHFM radio.
+There was a great line-up of poets, workshops, online & in-person + some events broadcast for free on EHFM radio (listen back).

 Salena Godden, Raymond Antrobus, Caroline Bird, Ella Frears, Kathleen Jamie, Imtiaz Dharker, Len Pennie, Michael Pedersen, Dean Atta, Josie Giles, Roshni Gallagher, Naomi Shihab Nye; Black history walks with Lisa Williams; plus celebrating Benjamin Zephaniah in collaboration with Qian Zephaniah & Kadija Sesay.